GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ### Dynamic Object

-Dynamic object is another method of instantiating object, but the data is stored in heap memory instead of stack memory.
-This is a common method of instantiation when it comes to framework library.
+Dynamic object is another method of instantiating a class, but the data is stored in heap memory instead of stack memory.
+This is a common method of instantiation when it comes to framework library to prevent releasing objects.

 ```cpp
 // DYNAMIC OBJECT